Electric school buses are an ingenious solution to help utilities build more battery storage

 Over the lifetime of a bus, school districts can save money on fuel and maintenance costs by choosing electric vehicles; the utility estimates that these costs can be as much as 60% lower each year.
 While the upfront cost is still higher, the utility will cover the extra cost itself, including the installation of electric chargers, because of the value of the buses for the grid.
 The batteries can also have a second life in energy storage after the buses wear out.
 “We’re able to absorb that cost by valuing what it means to us as a utility and then relieving the school system of that cost,” says Webb.

 Other utilities are launching similar pilots.
 In New York, Con Edison is testing five electric school buses, equipped with batteries that can send power back into the grid.
-Con Edison estimates that if all of the buses in New York City and Weschester County went electric, it could cut 185,000 tons of greenhouse gas emissions each year.
+Con Edison estimates that if all of the buses in New York City and Westchester County went electric, it could cut 185,000 tons of greenhouse gas emissions each year.
 In California, the state plans to replace 200 diesel buses with electric buses.

 The changes can also improve children’s health.
-While the newest diesel buses are less polluting than they once were, electric buses can completely eliminate pollution that can aggravate asthma and cause other health problems.
-One study that looked at compared old diesel buses to the newest diesel buses found that English test scores significantly improved when school districts shifted to less-polluting technology.
+While the newest diesel buses are less polluting than earlier models, electric buses can completely eliminate pollution that can aggravate asthma and cause other health problems.
+One study that compared old diesel buses to the newest diesel buses found that English test scores significantly improved when school districts shifted to less-polluting technology.
 “We view the benefits that the kids will see from far better indoor ambient air quality on the bus as a tremendous public health benefit,” Webb says.